 Washington SB 2674 – Institutions of higher education shall include on their applications for admission or on their registration materials a question asking whether the applicant has experienced unaccompanied homelessness or been in foster care, with an explanation that financial and support services may be available.
 Institutions also shall devise and implement other procedures for efficiently, promptly, and accurately identifying students and applicants who are eligible for services.

 Youth homelessness is a widespread problem, including on college campuses.
 A national survey from Chapin Hall at the University of Chicago found that 3.5 million (1 in 10) young adults between the ages of 18-25 experienced homelessness over a twelve-month period.
 According to follow-up interviews, 29% of the young adults who experienced homelessness were enrolled in college or another educational program at the time that they experienced homelessness.
-According to a report published in March 2021 by the Hope Center on College, Community, and Justice found that 14% of students at four-year institutions and 18% of students at two-year institutions were homeless over a 12-month period.
+According to a report published in March 2021 by the Hope Center on College, Community, and Justice found that 16% of students at four-year institutions and 17% of students at two-year institutions were homeless over a 12-month period.
 The coronavirus pandemic has worsened these conditions.

 Stable housing is a critical support for homeless youth to be successful in their pursuit of higher education, but housing options on college campuses vary between institutions.
 Some schools may have live-in requirements, while other schools, typically community colleges, provide no housing at all.
 Federal housing programs provide minimal support due to restrictions for college students and shortages in subsidized housing.
 Student housing can offer some reprieve; however, it is not necessarily less expensive than off-campus options.
 Even when student housing is cheaper than off-campus housing, the supply of student housing often does not meet demand.